 This schedule made Baby Jupiter very happy.
 Be advised that he doesn’t sleep as soon as we put him down for bed.
 He will stay up for an hour chatting (but not fussing), and puts himself to sleep eventually.

-This was the month that he finally got interested in our food!
-Usually he would express a little curiosity at dinner, then would dive into a good book instead.
-But now he’s ready for more we happily to provide.
-Favorite foods have been egg bites with avocado, hummus, cottage cheese, greek yogurt, buttered pancakes, and anything in a pouch.
+This was the month (his birth month) that he finally got interested in our food!
+Usually he would express a little curiosity at dinner, but then would dive into a good book instead.
+Now that he’s ready for more, we happily provide.
+Favorite foods have been avocado, hummus, cottage cheese, greek yogurt, buttered pancakes, egg bites, and anything in a pouch.
 We generally give him one pouch a day at lunch so he gets some fruit in his life.

 Over the entire twelfth month I tallied